 During the latter half of 1888, a notorious serial killer nicknamed Jack the Ripper terrorises the East End of London by murdering prostitutes in a terribly violent way.
 Public outrage follows.
-Chief Inspector Frederick Abberline is assigned to the case but finds that it is not just a simple murder enquiry.
-Based on a real life event, this film claims to have had access to top secret Home Office files and believe that their ending is the correct solution to the age old mystery.Written by
+Chief Inspector Frederick Abberline is assigned to the case, but finds that it is not just a simple murder enquiry.
+Based on a real-life event, this movie claims to have had access to top secret Home Office files and believe that their ending is the correct solution to the age old mystery.Written by

 22 of 30 people found this review helpful.